warestack/platform/CONTRIBUTING.md

 # Contributing to Warestack

 Thank you for considering contributing to Warestack Blueprints!
-This repository hosts a collection of blueprints designed to jump-start projects on our platform.
+This repository serves as a collection of project templates to help developers kickstart their projects.
 Whether you're adding a new seed, improving an existing one, or simply fixing a typo, your contributions are greatly valued.

 ## Types of Contributions